postmanlabs/postman-docs/src/pages/docs/collaborating-in-postman/requesting-access-to-collections.md

 ![Complete Request Access by Clicking Request Access Button](https://assets.postman.com/postman-docs/requestaccess2.gif)

-This will trigger an email to the person you requested access from.
+This will trigger an email to the person you requested access to.
 When they approve your request, you will be notified by email.
 Your request will expire in 15 days, but you can make additional requests on the same API after that period.

 ### Requesting editor role on an API